Test Owner

 “Big tech companies have become the new utilities.” said Cath Jeffries, Strategy Director, 1000heads.
 "They offer tremendous value to society, globally, and this has only been heightened by the pandemic.
 In addition, on the surface, what they offer is often free; we all know that, essentially, their services come at a different kind of price, but the value exchange here is clear.”

 As people spent more time at home in 2020, this led to an uptick in spending categories such as groceries, personal care items and other home goods.
 This growth in consumer good spending is reflected by the presence of household names such as Ikea, Nivia, Dettol, Colgate, Lego, and Tylenol.
-The increased time spent at home has also led to
+The increased time spent at home has also led to more meals being cooked at home, just as observed in the United States, and around the world, elevated food manufacturers and distributors such as Almarai to the top 25 list.

 Large shares of people around the world have been using cash less often since the coronavirus outbreak and instead relied on digital payments to buy the things they needed.
 This trend has led to positive outcomes for financial service brands such as VISA and PayPal that benefit when consumers opt for cashless payments.

 Notably, two automotive brands make the Global Best Brands ranking amid a year when the virus presented obstacles and consequences for the auto industry.
-Toyota, who had a big year in store as an Olympics partner prior to the postponement of the event, responded to the pandemic by
+Toyota, who had a big year in store as an Olympics partner prior to the postponement of the event, responded to the pandemic by producing medical face shields in Japan.
+Mercedes-Benz is the second auto brand to make the list and recently made strides committing to a strategy that leverages the electrification of luxury cars.

 The webinar explores what our experts predict for some of these brands post 2020 and reveals the other names that left strong impressions on them throughout the year.
 The discussion also touched on topics of ethics and sustainability – especially as there has been a paradigm shift, due to the pandemic, from the environment to a focus on people, community and societal issues.